 Notable as both a politician and a scientist, he served as Deputy Prime Minister of Russia under President Boris Yeltsin and Prime Ministers Viktor Chernomyrdin and Sergey Kirienko.
-He also made contributions to the scientific fields of acoustics, thermodynamics, and quantum physics.

 At the start of his political career, he was a member of the Union of Right Forces party.
 He later briefly belonged to the Solidarnost and People's Freedom parties before ultimately joining the Republican Party of Russia.
 A vocal critic of Russian President Vladimir Putin and an anti-Ukraine war activist, he was assassinated in early 2015.